isabelacifuentes/CoralGaurd/README.md

 Alexnet Pooling

 Pooling is an essential operation in convolutional neural networks (CNNs) like AlexNet, which reduces the spatial dimensions of feature maps while retaining important features.
 Pooling helps in: Reducing computational complexity, preventing overfitting by reducing the parameters and ensuring translational invariance.

+##

+##

+Alexnet Activation Functions

+Activation functions introduce non-linearity into neural networks, enabling them to learn complex patterns and relationships in the data.
+In AlexNet, the Rectified Linear Unit (ReLU) activation function is used extensively

+The ReLU function is defined as:

+𝑓(𝑥)=max(0,𝑥)

+Output:
+If x>0, output x.
+If x≤0, output 0.